“Youth is wasted on the young.” Ever heard that? Executive Chiropractic of Iowa supposes that there’s

 bodies need8 our attention more than we gave.
 Our youthful

-bones and spines and bodies need good nutrition so
+bones and spines and bodies need proper nutrition so

 that our older bones and spine and bodies are healthy